jfcherng-roundcube/plugin-cloudview/README.md

 );
 ```

-## Temporary Files
+## Prerequisites

 This plugin will extract attachments from messages into `plugins/cloudview/temp/`
 so that remote cloud viewers can publicly access them.

+- The `temp/` directory under `plugins/cloudview/temp/` should be public accessible.
+- Your RoundCube installation should be publicly accessible.
+I.e., not under an internal server.

+## Temporary Files

-But those files will not
+Those temporary files under `plugins/cloudview/temp/` will not be deleted automatically.
-be deleted automatically.
-You will need to setup a cron job to periodically
+You will need to setup a cron job to periodically delete them.
-delete them.

 For example, execute `crontab -e` and add the following job